-An important theme implicit in this endeavor is that we must go beyond the neoliberal framework not only in the public policies which we are prepared to entertain but also in the framework we draw on to conceive of those policies and to analyze their operation.
-In particular, we seek here to go beyond the conventional economic focus on individual motivation and competitive pressures and to draw upon sociological and anthropological understandings of human motivation and behavior which stress the social context in which the economic actors operate.
-For these purposes, we attempt to recover a literature anchored in these understandings that has been eclipsed in the last twenty-five years by scholarly work grounded in economics and in the so-called new public management.
+The argument here is, however, not simply an attempt to move beyond U.S. institutions as a model of regulation but to move beyond the competitive market model in terms of which not only U.S. institutions but economic institutions in general have come to be conceived.
+The ambition is to build a conceptual framework in which approaches to public policy involving active government can, first, compete alongside the competitive market framework and the structures which build off of it and are promoted by it (whether deregulation, privatization or simulated market mechanisms) and, second, which works, like competitive pressures are supposed to work, toward increasing efficiency or effectiveness.
+To do so, the paper seeks to go beyond the conventional economic focus on individual motivation and competitive pressures and to draw upon sociological and anthropological understandings of human motivation and behavior which stress the social context in which the economic actors operate.
+For these purposes, it attempts to recover a literature anchored in these understandings that has been eclipsed in the last twenty-five years by scholarly work grounded in economics and in the so-called new public management.